rpgp/rpgp/README.md

 </div>
 <br/>

-> OpenPGP implemented in pure Rust, permissively licensed

-rPGP is a pure Rust implementation of OpenPGP.
+rPGP is a pure Rust implementation of OpenPGP as specified in [RFC9580].

-rPGP implements OpenPGP as specified in [RFC9580], including the commonly used v4 formats, as well as the latest v6 key formats and AEAD encryption mechanisms.
+It supports the commonly used v4 formats, as well as the latest v6 key formats and AEAD encryption mechanisms.
-All formats specified in the historical RFCs [RFC4880] and [RFC6637], such as v3 keys and signatures, are supported as well.
+(All formats specified in the historical RFCs [RFC4880] and [RFC6637], including v3 keys and signatures, are supported as well.)

-See [`IMPL_STATUS.md`](docs/IMPL_STATUS.md) for more details on the implemented PGP features and [`openpgp.md`](docs/openpgp.md) for a rough taxonomy.
+See [`IMPL_STATUS`](docs/IMPL_STATUS.md) for more details on the implemented PGP features and ["Overview of OpenPGP formats and mechanisms"](docs/openpgp.md) for context about them.

-rPGP offers a flexible low-level API and gives users the ability to build higher level PGP tooling in the most compatible way possible.
+rPGP offers a flexible low-level API.
+It gives users the ability to build higher level PGP tooling in the most compatible way possible.
 Additionally, it fully supports all functionality required by the [Autocrypt 1.1 e-mail encryption specification].

 ## Notable Users & Libraries built using rPGP